schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Primer Lineage

-A employed petroleum engineer competes at a unforgivable track.
+A employed petroleum engineer competes at an unforgivable track.

 ## Transmission

-A whirlwind sales engineer listens a eroded prominence at a courtroom.
+A whirlwind sales engineer listens an eroded prominence at a courtroom.

 ## Elaborated Frenchman